mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 ### [navigation_v2.ftl](https://www.mozilla.org/)

-This page is activated on production whether it is localized or not.
-It is not an independent page but a file of shared content.
+The strings in this file are shared content and are activated on production whether they are localized or not.
 When clicking on any of these topics on the navigation bar, **Firefox Browsers**, **Products**, **Who We Are** or **Innovation**, you will see a drop-down panel with subcategory topics.
 Within each of the topics, there is a description and a few links to help you dive deeper further into a topic which takes you to a different page.
 When reviewing the content, keep in mind the following:
 * Not all links take you to a site that’s localizable for all locales.
 * Not all products are offered in your locale.
 * Brand and product names must remain unchanged.